 - Other authorized representative with documentation.

 You must prove your relationship to the party on record if you are applying for a birth record that is not your own.

-Montana offers two types of birth records that you can purchase.
+The state offers two types of MT birth records that you can purchase.

 - Certified Copy - a certified copy of your birth certificate is a legal document proving your identity.
 You can use it for all government purposes such as getting a driver’s license, social security card, passport or applying for school, retirement or the military.

 - Information Only Copy - an informational only copy is not to be used for proof of identity.
 It is not a legal document and is to be used only for information.

 The state’s current population is estimated at 1.06 million people extrapolated from the figures collected during the 2010 census.
 It has a slow growth rate of 0.79%, making it 26th in the country.